Worklytics/appengine-pipelines/docs/job-ids.md

 executed in parallel, as `IncrementalTask`s (not an explicit datastore entity; state of each represented as `IncrementalTaskState`)

-`IncrementalTaskId`?
---> replace string `taskId` with `IncrementalTaskId`?

-`Slots` --> promise handle?
+`IncrementalTaskId` - identifies a task that's executed incrementally, eg, a slice of a sharded job.

-Promise  handles should become similarly encoded keys, or url-safe-base64 encoded strings.
+`Slots` are still identified with strings for now.
+Slots, rromise  handles should become similarly encoded keys, or url-safe-base64 encoded strings.

 Note, called `Run`, to be more analogous to  how other frameworks, namely Spring, refer to a job execution.